emacs-berlin/emacs-berlin.org/index.md

 Next meetup will be on Wednesday May 31st.

+Jack Rusher will do a talk, "A Forgotten Dream"

-No talks yet, feel free to suggest one.
-Also we've had some great impromptu lightning talks, and we definitely want to see more of those.
+Apart from that we'll do our usual lightning talk open mic.
+We've had some great impromptu lightning talks, and we definitely want to see more of those.
 Emacs Berlin is a friendly and inclusive community.
 If you have anything to share then we want to hear your voice!

 ### Location